Ga-Rankuwa: Demographics

-A mixture of languages such as Afrikaans, Sesotho, English and isiZulu were fused together to form what is now a unique language-style of the independent suburb with a slight inclination to a slang known as Colourtian Accents.
+A mixture of languages such as Afrikaans, Sesotho, English and isiZulu were fused together to form what is now a unique language-style of the independent suburb with a slight inclination to a slang known as Pretoria Sotho.
 That produces a unique language, also spoken in its neighbouring suburbs, Mabopane, Soshanguve, Mamelodi, Atteridgeville, Temba & Hammanskraal.

 Residents from this area provide the bulk of labour for the Rosslyn industrial area, a hub of motor vehicle manufacturing, and also for the industrial park in Zone 15.
-Many of the residents of Ga-Rankuwa are middle class citizens working for the Private Sector.
+Many of the residents of Ga-Rankuwa are middle class citizens working for the private sector.
 The dominant religion in Ga-Rankuwa is Christianity followed by other dominant African traditional religions and Islam.
-Ga-Rankuwa has a promising future as most of its youth are currently attending institutions of higher learning.

 Local government

 Ga-Rankuwa falls under the City of Tshwane Metropolitan Municipality (main area Pretoria and surrounds), which is in the Gauteng province.
 Its municipal offices are based in Unit 5.